MOOC: Local Economic Development

 How can I join this course?

-The course will be available on Coursera from the 19th of February.
-The sign-up is free, but you will need to create a Coursera account if you wish to participate
+The course is available on Coursera.
+The sign-up is free, but you will need to create a Coursera account if you wish to participate.